spatialnetworkslab/vue-gg/docs/concepts/transforming-data.md

 in one go, instead of spreading them out over different components.
 The less data scopes the better.

-# Transformation verbs
+## Transformation verbs
 R users familiar with [dplyr](https://dplyr.tidyverse.org/) (part of the [tidyverse](https://www.tidyverse.org/)) will, by now, have seen a lot of similarities between the verbs used in `dplyr` and the verbs used in `vue-gg`'s data transformations.
-There are some small differences, but this similarity is no accident- the verbs and piping syntax used in `dplyr` have greatly inspired `vue-gg`'s transformation syntax.
+There are some small differences, but this similarity is no accident – the verbs and piping syntax used in `dplyr` have greatly inspired `vue-gg`'s transformation syntax.

 For users less familiar with the `dplyr` verbs, this paragraph will give a small